Hiller YH-32 Hornet

-The Hiller YH-32 Hornet (company designation HJ-1) is an American ultralight helicopter built by Hiller Aircraft in the early 1950s.
-It was a small and unique design because it was powered by two Hiller 8RJ2B ramjet engines mounted on the rotor blade tips which weigh 13 lb each and deliver an equivalent of 45 hp for a total of 90 hp.
+The Hiller YH-32 Hornet (company designation HJ-1) was an American ultralight helicopter built by Hiller Aircraft in the early 1950s.
+It was a small and unique design: it was powered by two Hiller 8RJ2B ramjet engines mounted on the rotor blade tips, which weighed 13 lb each and delivered an equivalent of 45 hp for a total of 90 hp.
 Versions of the HJ-1 Hornet were built for the United States Army and the United States Navy in the early 1950s.

 The Hiller Museum identifies the YH-32A, named the Sally Rand, as the first helicopter gunship.

 The Hiller HOE-1 became the first production ramjet helicopter, and the Army and Navy flew a small number of these aircraft for a short time to test and evaluate the technology.